Gl4ukos/IRONCLAD_THESIS/README.md

 TODO:

     BASELINE:
-        -> Get a battery & charger
+        -> !
+BEFORE TESTING HARDWARE: Add some system to check for speed and steer value compatibility -> Get a battery & charger
         -> Solder a switch on the power distributor
-        -> Fix servo jitter
-        -> Print some cable organizer to screw on the elecmount2
+        -> Fix servo jitter - hook in servo driver (WITHOUT BURNING IT THIS TIME) -> Print some cable organizer to screw on the elecmount2

-        -> Add some system to check for speed and steer value compatibility -> Something looks off on the deviation graphs -> Add mpc prediction display
+        -> Something looks off on the deviation graphs -> Add mpc prediction display
         -> Fix prediction display on Pure Pursuit